77 Days Later in London

 Kidding, sleep is important and necessary so you don't get two sinus infections in two months like me.
 Balance is key, my friend.
 Sleep an adequate amount, grab a coffee, live every minute to the fullest, and explore everyday.

-It’s been a bit over 2 months that I’ve been in London, and I’m already getting emotional thinking about leaving.
-If we haven’t caught on by now, this is relatively (read: extremely) normal for me.
-Many tears have been shed when leaving summer programs, sleep away camps, volunteer programs, school (ex: BU pre-abroad last semester as seen in my Dear Roommates post).
-So, even though this isn’t atypical for me, I have never felt so comfortably at home before.
-Yes, it’s been exciting and thrilling to study abroad in London, but its also felt natural, which is why I know it’ll be even more difficult than usual to move out in a month.
+It's been a bit over 2 months that I've been in London, and I'm already getting emotional thinking about leaving.
+If you haven't caught on by now, this is relatively (read: extremely) normal for me.
+Many tears have been shed when leaving summer programs, sleep away camps, volunteer programs, etc. So, even though this isn't atypical for me, I have never felt so comfortably at home before.
+Yes, it's been exciting and thrilling to study abroad in London, but its also felt natural, which is why I know it'll be even more difficult than usual to move out in a month.